Tempered Monoids of Real Numbers, the Golden Fractal Monoid, and the Well-Tempered Harmonic Semigroup: Numerical semigroups and tempered monoids

-For a normalized mold $M$ define its {\em $i$-th period}, denoted $\pi_i(M)$, as the set of elements in $M$ that are at least as large as $i$ and that are strictly smaller than $i+1$.
-The {\em granularity} of $M$ is the cardinality $l$ of the first period.
+A tempered monoid is called {\em normalized} if its smallest non-zero element is $1$.
+If a tempered monoid $M$ is normalized, for $i>0$ we define its {\em $i$-th period}, denoted $\pi_i(M)$, as the set of elements in $M$ that are at least as large as $i$ and that are strictly smaller than $i+1$.
+The {\em granularity} of $M$ is the cardinality of its first period. \end{definition}